apache/causeway-site/content/contributors/contributing.md

 That is:

-- as a one-time activity, you fork the [github.com/apache/isis](https://github.com/apache/isis.git) repo into your own fork on github.com
+1. as a one-time activity, you fork the [github.com/apache/isis](https://github.com/apache/isis.git) repo into your own fork on github.com
-- as a one-time activity, you clone your fork to your local computer
+2. as a one-time activity, you clone your fork to your local computer
-- you set the [github.com/apache/isis](https://github.com/apache/isis.git) as your upstream branch; this will allow you to keep your local clone up-to-date with new commits
+3. you set the [github.com/apache/isis](https://github.com/apache/isis.git) as your upstream branch; this will allow you to keep your local clone up-to-date with new commits
   - note the asymmetry here: the `upstream` repo (the Apache github repo) is **not** the same as the `origin` repo (your fork).
-- you work on your changes locally; when done, you push them to your github fork
+4. you work on your changes locally; when done, you push them to your github fork

-The diagram also indicates the [JIRA](https://issues.apache.org/jira/browse/ISIS) ticket; all work in Isis should tracked in JIRA.
-Before you decide to start hacking with Isis, it's always worth creating a ticket in JIRA and then have a discussion about it on the [mailing lists](http://isis.apache.org/support.html).
+5. to contribute back a change, raise a [JIRA](https://issues.apache.org/jira/browse/ISIS) ticket, and ensure your commit message is in the form: `ISIS-nnnn: ...` so that changes can be tracked (more discussion on this point below).
+In any case, before you decide to start hacking with Isis, it's always worth creating a ticket in JIRA and then have a discussion about it on the [mailing lists](http://isis.apache.org/support.html).

-Assuming you have a JIRA ticket, generally speaking all you need to do once you have your patch is to add a comment with the URL to your patch on your github fork; the Isis committer can then download your patch from the JIRA ticket, review it, and apply your patch.
+6. Use github to raise a [pull request](https://help.github.com/articles/using-pull-requests/) for your feature
+7. An Isis committer will review your change, and apply it if suitable.

+## Alternative Workflow (JIRA patches) ##

-As a slight simplification to the above, you may decide to clone directly from [github.com/apache/isis](https://github.com/apache/isis.git) rather than create your own fork:
+As an alternative, you may decide to clone directly from [github.com/apache/isis](https://github.com/apache/isis.git) rather than create your own fork:

 <img src="resources/git-workflow-2.png" width="600px"></img>